swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/drag-region-into-cell.PNG)

 Select the cell in the top row that is second from the left.
-Make sure 'Text" is selected, type "Product Category" into the accompanying field and press enter.
+Make sure 'Text" is selected, type "Total Sales" into the accompanying field and press enter.
 ![](screenshots/enter-sales-label.PNG)